top of page

 Credit Lending Is Risky Business

-Well we do, and that profile is created based on your credit history file and used to determine what type of credit risks you pose to potential lenders.
+Every potential borrower has a risk profile and that profile is created based on your credit history file and used to determine what type of credit risks you pose to potential lenders.

 'There's Levels To This'